 Some countries may already have plugs that work with American devices (like China, Mexico, and the Caribbean) which means you don't need an adapter.

 You'll just have to do a little research before your international trip.
 Google something like, "Do I need an adapter in Thailand?".
 You can find great pictures and info about all different plugs.
-Having an adapter and converter is something you will not regret, because what is life without being able to charge your phone??
+Having an adapter is something you will not regret, because what is life without being able to charge your phone?

 What kind of adapter do I need?

 Plugs will vary depending on where you go.
-When you buy an adapter/converter - just read the packaging.
+When you buy an adapter/converter, just read the packaging.
 It will tell you on the back which countries it works in (it's often multiple countries).
-If you can find a universal adapter (like the picture above), that's a great option because it will work all over the world.
-If you've caught the travel bug and are planning many trips - that ones for you.
+If you can find a universal adapter that's a great option because it will work all over the world.
+If you've caught the travel bug and are planning many trips - that one's for you.